23 BAFICI – OFFICIAL RULES

 A representative of the Festival will attend the Jury's deliberations, with no right to vote.

 The members of the Jury vow to refrain from expressing publicly their opinions on any of the films subject to consideration prior to the official award announcement.

-The Jury of each Official Competition will grant the following awards:
+The Jury of the Argentine Official Competition will grant the following awards: